 Georgia Lee, founding member of the Easter Island Foundation and longtime editor of the Rapa Nui Journal, passed away at her home on July 9, 2016 after a brief illness.
 By her side was her granddaughter Rachel Lee and Cynthia Morin, daughter of Georgia’s lifelong partner, Frank.
 Georgia was loved and respected by many people.
 She inspired us with her sense of humor, intellect, work ethic and knowledge.
 Georgia will be deeply missed by her family, friends and colleagues.
 To read her complete obituary, please visit the first link below.
 A memorial scholarship fund has been set up in Georgia’s name; to donate, please download the donation form below.

-The October 2016 issue of the Rapa Nui Journal Vol. 30(2) has been published and mailed to EIF members.
-The table of contents is listed below.
+The October 2016 issue of the Rapa Nui Journal Vol. 30(2) has been published and the table of contents is listed below.
 This will be the final print issue of the journal and is dedicated to Georgia Lee.
 Copies of this issue are available through the EIF; please contact us for details.

 Contents of the Rapa Nui Journal Volume 30 Number 2 (October 2016):